kaltura/developer-platform-docs/documentation/player-portal/android/player-events-android.md

 - SEEKED: Sent when a seek operation completes.
 - SEEKING: Sent when a seek operation begins.
 - REPLAY:Sent when replay happened.
-- STOPPED: sent when stop player api is called
+- STOPPED: sent when stop player API is called

 ### Track change
 - VIDEO_TRACK_CHANGED: A video track was selected